mienaikoe/ziyu/Chapters/1-2-Chapter2.md

 "Oh, I enjoy the repetition.
 Can't get a body like this by talking to tie-backs all day."

-She was referring to the tied-back robes of the members of the court where Mel worked.
+She was referring to the tied-back robes of the members of the court where Melna worked.
 I ignored her and shifted my focus to my work.

 "It's chilly today, isn't it?"